-The drama team look for 6-8 shows per year, predominately for Sky Atlantic although we also commission for Sky 1.
-Across both Sky 1 and Sky Atlantic, we seek out shows that are authored, audacious and unconventional.
+The drama team look for 6-8 shows per year to play across Sky Atlantic and Sky One.
+Across both channels, we seek out shows that are authored, brave and unconventional.
 We can be funny, sad, light, dark, action-led, relationship-orientated or even fantasy-based.
 What we can never be is ordinary, bleak or predictable.
-Truthful characters and heartfelt emotion underpin everything we do.
-We look hard for dramas that will stand out from the crowd and create an impact.
+Memorable characters and heartfelt emotion underpin everything we do.
+We look hard for dramas that confidently stand out from the crowd and create an impact.

 COMEDY (Jon Montague)